apache/airflow/docs/apache-airflow/installation/upgrading.rst

 ========================

-If you have a custom deployment based on virtualenv or Docker Containers, you usually need to run the DB migrate manually as part of the migration process.
+If you have a custom deployment based on virtualenv or Docker Containers, you usually need to run the DB migrate manually as part of the upgrade process.

 In some cases the upgrade happens automatically - it depends if in your deployment, the upgrade is built-in as post-install action.
 For example when you are using :doc:`helm-chart:index` with